About Erin LaFaive, B.S., M.S., M.H.

 Since my days of gardening as a child in Chippewa Falls, Wisconsin, I have always been captivated by plants.

 The hidden knowledge and versatility of plant life is astounding.
 During my teen years, I began my self-studies in herbalism, and in 2015, I started my formal training with Gigi Stafne of Green Wisdom School of Natural and Botanical Medicine.
-I am now a certified Master Herbalist who wants to use her knowledge of herbs to help others.
+I am now a Master Herbalist who wants to use her knowledge of herbs to help others.

 My other schooling includes a Bachelor’s degree in Geography from the University of Wisconsin – Eau Claire and a Master’s degree in Environmental Studies from the University of Wisconsin – Madison.